pyari-k/pyari-k.github.io/_posts/2024-08-26-Getting-Started-With-Kubernetes-For-Data-Engineers.md

 Data Engineers have a slightly diffrent requirement and here, a case of a scheduled standalone python application is being demonstrated.
 This post is intended to simulate a case of scheduling an ETL python code on Kubernetes.

 The blog was previously posted on [medium](https://pyari-kumaran.medium.com/learning-kubernetes-simulating-a-scheduled-etl-project-using-minikube-c5ab2ee5ba86).
 From the feedback I got so far, I was asked to elaborate on what Kubernetes is.
-So, tne initial section to explain what Kubernetes is added.
+Hence tne initial section to explain what Kubernetes is added.

 ### What to expect and what not to expect from this post
 I believe that whatever subject or technology you are learning, getting started is one of the biggest hurdles.
 Once you get started & get comfortable with the basics & the environment, then, exploring it further is not a difficult task.
 Most of my blogs are hence written that way - so that it eases one into the subject in hand.
 In this blog as well, I am handling Kubernetes that way.
 It doesn't go indepth with Kubernetes.
 But, it will help you get started if you never knew where & how to get started, if at all you were to start from the scratch.